Edit

 To connect to the Kubernetes cluster from your local computer, you use kubectl, the Kubernetes command-line client.
 You can install it locally using the az aks install-cli command.
 If you use the Azure Cloud Shell, kubectl is already installed.

-Configure kubectl to connect to your Kubernetes cluster using the az aks get-credentials command.
+• Configure kubectl to connect to your Kubernetes cluster using the az aks get-credentials command.

-az aks get-credentials --resource-group <ResourceGroupName> --name <ClusterName>
+az aks get-credentials --resource-group $RESOURCE_GROUP --name $CLUSTER_NAME

-Configuration of the NGINX ingress controller
+Configuration properties for NGINX ingress controllers

 Field Type Description Required Default